Helen-Gu/Chat-Room/README.md

 # Chat-Room
-A simple chat room program based on Java Socket and Swing This program build connection via socket.
-When server is initialized, server thread keeps waiting for client's connection request.
-When a connection is built up, server send back onLineUsers to client.
-Client Thread keeps receiving message from Thread
+A simple group chat room program based on Java Socket and Swing.
+This program builds up connection via socket.
+When server is initialized, server thread keeps waiting for Client's request for connection.
+When a connection is successful, Server send onLineUsers list to client through I/O stream.
+Client Thread keeps receiving messages from Server side.